Introduction

 We hope that this discussion will also serve as a primer on the nearly forgotten media

-provides us with an exciting object with which to think through not only the historical
+and thereby provides us with an exciting object with which to think through not only

-birth of home video games (as precursor to home computing), but also the material
+the historical birth of home video games (as precursor to home computing), but also

-affordances and transitive capacities of all code, analog or digital.
-This examination
+the material affordances and transitive capacities of all code, analog or digital.

-of an Odyssey game will lead us to a characterization of its programming as assemblage-making[5]—a kind of code that runs on different levels simultaneously, accepts feedback from
+This examination of an Odyssey game will lead us to a characterization of its programming

-their unique properties, and composes new channels for communication between levels.
+accepts feedback from their unique properties, and composes new channels for communication

 in the future.